 During the 1940's, the funeral parlors moved from the main street and purchased large old Aitkin mansions.
 The Seaveys moved to the Hodgedon Home.
 The building remained a funeral home until 1962 when it was converted to law offices.
 The Hartmans moved to the Foley House - which is the current location of the Sorensen-Root-Thompson Funeral Home.

 The two funeral homes were combined in the 1960's as Ivan Sorensen and Gordon Root became partners.
 The business then became known as Sorensen-Root Funeral Home.
-The Brenny Family of Little Falls, MN purchased the funeral home in the mid 1980's.
-During their period of ownership, the Brennys also purchased the McGregor Funeral Home.
+In the mid 1980's. the McGregor Funeral Home was purchased.
 Jerry and Val Thompson became owners in 1990, when the Thompson name was added to the business.
-They continue to serve the families of the Aitkin and McGregor communities.
+On January 1, 2020 brothers: Jason Brezinsky and Tad Brezinsky purchased the funeral homes from the Thompson's, with Jerry staying on board to help in whatever way possible.

 We are available 24/7, 365 days a year.